pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

    <td><code>fn:ImplementationDependent()</code></td>
    <td>
     <ul>
-     <li>Asserts that the current row is formally defined to be implementation dependent in the PDF specifications.</li>
+     <li>Asserts that the current row (key or array element) is formally defined to be implementation dependent in the PDF specifications.</li>
      <li>There are no parameters.</li>
     </ul>
    </td>